 That moisture-bestowing goodness leads to all sorts of complexion perks, from helping on the anti-aging front and fighting certain bacteria on the skin (it's antimicrobial).
 "Due to the high percentage of lauric acid, which has antimicrobial and soothing effects on the skin, research also suggests that it may even be good at fighting bacteria," says Tami Blake, founder and esthetician at Free+True.
 This is why some people find it helpful when dealing with acne.
 "Those medium chain fatty acids have strong antibacterial effects that can help with inflammation."
-It's not for everyone with breakouts though—more on that later.
+But that said, it may not be quite right for everyone with breakouts.

 If you've ever cooked with coconut oil, or touched it at all, you'll know that it's pretty slimy.
 "It's often too greasy for many people and has a high tendency to clog pores in acne-prone skin," says Dr. Nazarian.
 In this case, only use it to moisturize skin on your body, like your elbows, knees, etc.